Every collaboration you see on Instagram isn’t a quick call, post a photo, and call it a day.

 2. Media Kit, Media Kit, and Media Kit.

 Writing an email that says, “Hi!
 My name is Lauren and I love “blank brand”.
 I want to promote your products on my Instagram page.
-What can you provide?”, is sure to get you know where.
+What can you provide?”, is sure to get you nowhere.
 All the brand knows is that your name is Lauren and all you want are free products.
 Instead, think of the pitch like applying for a job.
 First, you write a cover letter giving the company a little insight on your background, experience, and unique qualities that will help you succeed at the job you’re applying for.
 Your media kit is like a resume.
 It gives a brand the 411 on yourself; statistics, previous collaborations, demographics of your readers, etc. If you don’t have a media kit, there are so many websites that can help you create one.
 Canva is definitely the most popular.

 3. Look at other Influencers who are collaborating with the same brand.